MarpinLL/pythonrc/README.md

 # pythonrc
-Learning rust by building a simple python compiler
+Learning rust by building a simple python lexical analyzer

 ## How to run